SepehrRad/SepehrRad.github.io/index.md

 ### Creating an ETL Pipeline for an Enterprise Web Application

-Final Bachelor project incorporation with Innovas GmbH
+Final Bachelor project in cooperation with Innovas GmbH

 **Project Description:** Delivering Encrypted Data to